ArcGIS REST Services Directory | Login |

 Recommended Usage Notes

 When viewing the image service in the ESRI online map viewer, it is recommended to use the multidimensional slider rather than the default time slider.
-The multidimensional slider can be accessed via the “multidimensional” icon in the right-hand menu.
+The multidimensional slider can be accessed via the multidimensional icon in the right-hand menu.

-TEMPO Mission Overview
+Mission Overview

-The Tropospheric Emissions: Monitoring of Pollution (TEMPO) instrument is a grating spectrometer, sensitive to visible (VIS) and ultraviolet (UV) wavelengths of light with a spectral range of 290-490 + 540-740 nm and 0.6 nm spectral resolution.
-The TEMPO instrument is attached to the Earth-facing side of a commercial telecommunications satellite (Intelsat 40e) in geostationary orbit over 91˚ W longitude (about 22,000 miles above Earth’s equator).
+The TEMPO instrument is a grating spectrometer, sensitive to visible (VIS) and ultraviolet (UV) wavelengths of light with a spectral range of 290-490 + 540-740 nm and 0.6 nm spectral resolution.
+The TEMPO instrument is attached to the Earth-facing side of a commercial telecommunications satellite (Intelsat 40e) in geostationary orbit over 91° W longitude (about 22,000 miles above Earth's equator).
 This allows TEMPO to maintain a continuous view of North America so that the instrument's light-collecting mirror can make a complete east-to-west scan of the field of regard hourly during daylight hours.
-By measuring sunlight reflected and scattered from the Earth's surface and atmosphere back to the instrument's detectors, TEMPO's ultraviolet and visible light sensors provide measurements of ozone, nitrogen dioxide, formaldehyde, and other constituents involved in the chemical dynamics of Earth’s atmosphere.
+By measuring sunlight reflected and scattered from the Earth's surface and atmosphere back to the instrument's detectors, TEMPO's ultraviolet and visible light sensors provide measurements of ozone, nitrogen dioxide, formaldehyde, and other constituents involved in the chemical dynamics of Earth's atmosphere.The primary mission objectives of TEMPO involve understanding the dynamics of air quality, pollution sources, and their impact on climate change.
+By providing near real-time data and comprehensive atmospheric composition measurements, TEMPO will assist scientists in studying pollution patterns, evaluating the efficacy of environmental policies, and predicting future trends in air quality.

 Contact

-For inquiries about this service, please contact larc-dl-asdc-tempo@mail.nasa.gov or post/view questions on the Earthdata Forum.
+For inquiries about this service, please contact larc-dl-asdc-tempo@mail.nasa.gov or post/view questions on the Earthdata Forum